Camp & Retreat Ministries

 It’s no surprise to me that water appears in the scriptures over 700 times.
 To be human is to be dependent on water.
 Yet, our spirits thirst for more.
 Time in Creation and with our Creator brings new life.
 This spring of spiritual water helps us move past the scarcity of this life and live into the abundance of Christ.

 I pray that as we better understand God’s gifts of spiritual water and physical water, we may also have the vision and understanding of how to be better stewards on this Earth.
 What has helped you celebrate God’s abundance?
 What are some of the ways you practice care for the precious gift of water on this Earth?
 We’d like to hear.
 Please drop a note to Todd.

 Director, Suttle Lake Camp

-*PHOTO: The fruits (literally) of photosynthesis at Suttle Lake (Todd Bartlett).
+*PHOTO: Lake Creek at Suttle Lake (Todd Bartlett).

 Please send your blessings to share in future issues of the e-news.

 Scarcity and Abundance

 Jane writes beautifully in her article this week about the paradox of water: when viewed on the graphic from the USGS, it appears incredibly scarce.
 And yet Jane also testifies to the spiritual and physical abundance of water, noting that water may be a liquid version of the loaves and fishes miracle--for the entire world!
 In camp and retreat ministry, we often get to bear witness to the miracle of something that might appear to be in short supply, and yet comes to us in abundance.
 Certainly we experience that with your financial donations.
 Even in situations when it seems like the dollars just won't stretch, over and over we are surprised by generous donors who give from the heart to support our ministry.
 Thank you for helping us to create the transformative experiences that are chronicled in this week's blog about church camp.
 And if you haven't had the opportunity lately to donate, today would be a great time to start!